PHARMACEUTICALS

 Aqueous solubility is an important determinant of the usefulness of a drug candidate that may have a marked impact on the whole process of drug discovery and development.

 The partition coefficient is a measure of differential solubility of a compound in a hydrophobic solvent (octanol) and a hydrophilic solvent (water).
-The logarithm of these two values enables compounds to be ranked in terms of hydrophilicity (or hydrophobicity).
+This value enables compounds to be ranked in terms of hydrophilicity (or hydrophobicity).

 One of the keys to understanding how a drug will dissolve in vivo, after oral administration, is to know how soluble it will be in the very different environments of the stomach, small intestine, and colon.
 Test systems consist in Simulated Gastric Fluid (SGF) and Simulated Intestinal Fluid (SIF), in fed/fasted conditions.